pestphp/website/source/docs/guides/laravel.md

 ### `pest:dataset`

-The `pest:dataset` Artisan command creates a new dataset in the `tests/Datasets` folder.
+The `pest:dataset` Artisan command creates a new dataset in the `tests/Datasets` folder:

 ```
 php artisan pest:dataset Emails
 ```

-As detailed on the [Datasets](/docs/datasets) section, datasets allows you to run the same test multiple times with different data.
+As detailed on the [Datasets](/docs/datasets) section, datasets allow you to run the same test multiple times with different data.

 ---